Configuring Build Hub for GitHub Actions

 After you successfully create a machine pool, you need to configure your GitHub Actions workflow to use the machine pool when running your builds.

 Use the runs-on property in your workflow to specify the Bitrise machines.
-You can target runners based on the labels assigned to them, or their group membership, or a combination of these.
+You can target runners based on the labels assigned to them.

 -